pmbaldha/email-tracker/readme.txt

 4. Settings to manage all emails

 == Changelog ==

+= 5.3.13, August 06, 2025 =
+* TWEAK: Freemius library updated to the latest version.
+* TWEAK: Tested with WordPress 6.8.2 version.

 = 5.3.12, February 27, 2025 =
 * TWEAK: Freemius library updated to the latest version.